Notable People

 That is why the founder story lasted.
 He and his partners were not building around a hidden cuisine or a small subculture.
 They were trying to make freshness, transparency, and ingredient-conscious eating feel ordinary enough to scale, while still distinctive enough to command loyalty.
 That is a harder problem than people sometimes admit.

 It also explains why Sweetgreen drew both admiration and skepticism.
 Admirers saw a company trying to drag fast food toward better sourcing and better expectations.
 Skeptics saw an expensive status salad with moral branding attached.
-Neman's career sits right inside that tension.
+Neman's career sits right inside that tension, and it belongs near the wider question of why global food companies keep looking to Israeli agrifood tech when readers want the larger food-innovation frame.

-The argument has never really been just about lettuce.
+The argument has never been only about lettuce.
 It has been about whether a mass company can sell health, convenience, and self-respect in the same container without losing the trust of customers who came for exactly those things.
+Public-company filings make that test more concrete because they turn mission language into store count, revenue growth, labor costs, digital ordering, and risk factors.

 Why Neman still matters